 The history of climbing in Penitente Canyon is short.
 In 1984, two men jogged through the area.
 "I knew it was special," said Bon D'Antonio, one of the joggers.
 "Really good rock, excellent climbing.
 Just really unique."
 D'Antonio climber known for first ascents at Shelf Road near Canon City, would spend years exploring, trail building and establishing routes in these canyons.
 And he wrote a guide book as well.

 CampingThe campground is managed by BLM (Bureau of Land Management, Saguache Field Office), and it is open year round.
-The campground is not maintained.
-All trash must be packed out.
-Water is available from about May 1 to October 1.
-There are toilets on site.
-Watch for rattlesnakes in the summer (my son nearly stepped on one).
+Reservation are not accepted.